Code-Institute-Submissions/ConcreteStudio/README.md

 - The navigation bar will include: Home, What we do, Our Workspace and Get in touch sections as well as the social media links.
 #### Page image
 - This will be an eye catching image located just under the navigation bar.
-- It contains overlaying text with a slogan and the studios logo.
+- The image contains the studios logo.
 #### Why choose us
 - This section will be locatated on the home page.
 - It tells the user a small bit about the business, when they were established and why they set up the studio.